 By: Brian M. Lawrence

-Lawrence discusses the composition of tansy oil (Tanacetum vulgare L.) from the United Kingdom, India, Finland, Lithuania, Norway, and Canada.
+Lawrence discusses the composition of juniper berry oil from Lithuania, India, Montenegro and Greece.

 By: Brian M. Lawrence